X

 What is a Section 179 deduction?

 First, let’s answer, “What is Section 179?”
-Section 179 of the Internal Revenue Code (IRC) allows eligible businesses to immediately deduct the cost of qualifying purchases such as machinery and equipment.
+This part of the Internal Revenue Code (IRC) allows eligible businesses to immediately deduct the cost of qualifying purchases such as machinery and equipment.
+It is one of many small business tax deductions available to qualifying entrepreneurs.

 All businesses need equipment: technology, office furniture, supplies, vehicles, machinery, or other tangible items.
 Your business could purchase any number of these items throughout the year and may do so repeatedly.
 IRS Section 179 allows you to elect to deduct the cost of these items, lowering your business’ federal taxable income.

 Could Section 179 deductions be in your future?